Mile Starčević (politician, born 1862)

-Mile Starčević (29 September 1862 – 10 March 1917) was a Croatian politician and a lawyer born in the village of Veliki Žitnik near Gospić.
-He was an elected member of the Sabor of the Kingdom of Croatia-Slavonia in 1892–1917 as a member of the Party of Rights.
-After 1894, Starčević advocated solving the Croatian question within the framework of trialism in Austria-Hungary.
+Mile Starčević (29 September 1862 – 10 March 1917) was a Croatian politician and lawyer.
+He was an elected member of the Sabor of the Kingdom of Croatia-Slavonia in 1892–1917 as a member of the Party of Rights or one of parties created through splintering of the Party of Rights.
+Born in the village of Veliki Žitnik near Gospić, Starčević advocated solving the Croatian question within the framework of trialism in Austria-Hungary.
 Following a political clash within the Party of Rights, Starčević left the party (together with his relative Ante Starčević, Josip Frank, and Eugen Kumičić) to form the Pure Party of Rights.
-After a conflict with Frank, in 1908 Starčević formed a new political party known as the Mile Starčević faction of the Party of Rights whose adherents were referred to as the "Milinovci" in reference to Starčević.
-In 1912, his party abandoned trialism and became allied with the Croat-Serb Coalition led by Frano Supilo and Svetozar Pribičević.
-During World War I, Starčević left politics.
+After a conflict with Frank, in 1908 Mile Starčević formed a new political party known as the Milinovci (formally the Starčević's Party of Rights) in reference to the founder.
+In 1912, the Milinovci abandoned trialism and became allied with the Croat-Serb Coalition led by Frano Supilo and Svetozar Pribičević.
+During World War I, Mile Starčević left politics.
 He died in Zagreb.

 Historiography normally refers to Ante and Mile Starčević as uncle and nephew.
-The two were first cousins once removed - Mile's grandfather David and Ante's father Jakov were brothers.
-Regardless, Mile referred to Ante as "uncle", and Ante referred to Mile (as well as to Mile's brother David Starčević) as "nephew" and historiography generally accepted those labels.
+The two were first cousins once removed; Mile's grandfather David and Ante's father Jakov were brothers.
+Regardless, Mile Starčević referred to Ante as "uncle", and Ante referred to Mile (as well as to Mile's brother David Starčević) as "nephew" and historiography generally accepted those labels.